ersheff/node-workshop/6web-interface-example.md

 On the server side, you'll notice `socket.on('XXXmessageName', function(data) etc` - this is a listener on the server, waiting to receive a message with the same key/flag AND then calling a function (also handling data that it receive).

+In this example, the 'emit.broadcast' sends me the message to all connect clients.